ericpoirier/chrisguindon.github.io/site/content/post/eclipse-epp-website-improvements.md

 * The *More Downloads* sidebar includes links to Eclipse Packages instead of the release train landing page.
 * Links to the Eclipse Installer is available in the sidebar.

 Finally, this migration is also a win for the Eclipse Foundation staff.
-These changes to the Eclipse Packages sites allow us to streamline the Eclipse Release process and no longer requires us to manually submit Gerrit patches to publish a release.
+These changes to the Eclipse Packages site allow us to streamline the Eclipse Release process and no longer requires us to manually submit Gerrit patches to publish a release.